jad-b/simile/README.md

 ## Ideas
 ### CLI Arguments
-Confidence: minimum confidence for a match
+- Confidence: minimum confidence for a match
-Delimiter: for tokenizing
+- Delimiter: for tokenizing
+- Matchers: Which model(s) to apply

 ## Similarity Methods
 - By character: frequency, appearance, position.
 Same for token.